 The right platform can help keep remote workers connected and aligned.
 With Sociabble, features like an editorialized newsfeed with content creation options ensure that employees are both informed and engaged.

 So how can you improve communication to create informed employees?
-Here are some tips.
+Here are some Employee Engagement Best Practices.

 Obviously, when it comes to employee engagement, honing your Employee Communication is a critical first step in helping employees to stay informed.
 But how can a company do that, given the current challenges?
-Well, here are a few tips and strategies to improve communications so that employees stay connected.
+Well, here are a few best practices and strategies to improve communications so that employees stay connected.

 Tip #1: Reconnect with frontline workers.